top of page

 ALICE Across The U.S.

-While we first placed the spotlight on ALICE in New Jersey, the challenges faced by these households extends beyond state borders.
+While we first placed the spotlight on ALICE in New Jersey, the challenges faced by these households extend across the country.
 Struggling ALICE households can be found in every state — in wealthy suburbs, big cities, and small towns.
+A grassroots movement we call United For ALICE has grown to serve as a champion for ALICE families.

 ALICE Single Mother WA